Rossa (singer): 1988–2006: Gadis Ingusan – Yang Terpilih

-In December 2004, Rossa released a new album entitled Kembali.
-A year later, Rossa was chosen as an MTV Malaysia Exclusive Artist (January 2005) and MTV Ampuh Artist of The Month (February 2005).
-The album Kembali was released in Malaysia on 12 May 2005 under the guidance of Suria Records with her mini concert being held at Planet Hollywood, Malaysia on 23 May 2005 for promotion.
-She was also awarded "The Best Female Singer" by the Anugerah Musik Indonesia (AMI Awards, 9th, 2005).
+In December 2004, Rossa released Kembali.
+She was named MTV Malaysia Exclusive Artist in January 2005 and MTV Ampuh Artist of the Month in February 2005.
+The album was released in Malaysia on 12 May 2005 through Suria Records, accompanied by a promotional concert at Planet Hollywood Kuala Lumpur.
+She won "Best Female Singer" at the 9th Anugerah Musik Indonesia for the single "Aku Bukan Untukmu" the same year.